Bulgaria

 Field school start date: 2011 - 2019 on St. Kirik island; 2023 start of field school at Messarite

-Site: Messarite - located 2 km southwest of Apollonia Pontica (today's Sozopol on the Bulgarian Black Sea coast) - it is part of the ancient city's broader area where the remains of an ancient road, foundations of buildings and burial structures are located.
+Site: Messarite - located 2 km southwest of Apollonia Pontica (today's Sozopol on the Bulgarian Black Sea coast) - is part of the ancient city's broader area where the remains of an ancient road, foundations of buildings and burial structures are located.

 Period(s) of occupation: Classical Greek, Hellenistic (5th - 3rd century BCE)